Kyuuhachi/Aureole/guide/src/eddec.md

   for checking if a character is wearing a ZFG (char attrs 31 and 32 are the items worn in each accessory slot).
 This is something I would like to solve eventually.

+## Instruction name stability

+EDDecompiler names unknown instructions as `OP_NN`, where `NN` is the hex code for the instruction.
+Since the instruction tables are different between each game, this means that for example `OP_A0` might do completely different things in different games.
+Themelios uses the same name for instructions that are semantically the same, even if they are in different games.
+This is much easier to crossreference between games, especially between the base and Evolution games.

 ## Ease of use